 Hey.
 You look a little stressed…a little adrift.
 Maybe it’s time we sat down and had a chat.
 Pull up a comfy chair, order your favourite hot beverage, and get cozy.
 Let’s get you feeling anchored.

-Some of these lessons are personal ones we have learned along the way.
+Some of these lessons are personal ones I have learned along the way.
 Some are inspired by students or friends we have observed or mentored.
 Hopefully some things will be useful to you, as revelations or reminders.
 In any case, pass it on to spread the love and support.